 - These are utilised in the manufacture of hair products as well as in the food industries

 - The cycloalkane called cyclopropane is used as an anaesthetic agent in the medical field

 - Carboplatin which is derived from the cyclobutane is used to treat cancers

 - They are also employed in the petroleum industries.

-- Some classes of cycloalkanes are used for pigmentation purposes and also used as fragrances in perfume manufacturing sector.
+- Some classes of cycloalkanes are used for pigmentation purposes and also used as fragrances in the perfume manufacturing sector.